Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Securing commercial financing of at least 50% of capital cost is required.
 Discuss commercial financing needs with your local AFI.

 The tangible assets required to operate and deliver it products and services to customers, such as:

 Physical assets supported by AIC must reside in Ontario.

 Normally for start-up businesses, initial operating costs supported by quotes/estimates, such as:

 Support for these costs is intended to ensure the business has sufficient working capital while a project is implemented.
 Normally three (3) months is considered reasonable.
 The actual amount supported will be based on the applicant’s financial projections and consultations with lenders or AFI to confirm the amount is appropriate.
 Applicants are also encourage to secure additional lines of credit.

-There are circumstances where operating costs may be considered related to an expansion where a clear financial need is demonstrated.
+There are circumstances where operating costs may be considered related to an expansion or activity where a clear financial need is demonstrated.

 Resources and activities required to market and promote a business while building the most effective and efficient channels that establish, maintain and grow relationships with customers and accelerate sales could be supported, such as:

 Resources and activities that enhance the capabilities and capacity of management could be supported, such as those enabling: